laristra/cinch/logging/clog.md

 int main(int argc, char ** argv) {

-  // Initialize CLOG with output for all tag groups (discussed below) clog_init("all");
+  // Initialize clog with output for all tag groups (discussed below) clog_init("all");

   // Open an output stream for "output.log" std::ofstream output("output.log");

-  // Add the stream to CLOG:
+  // Add the stream to clog:
   // param 1 ("output") The string name of the buffer.
-  // param 2 (output)   The stream (CLOG will call stream.rdbuf() on this).
+  // param 2 (output)   The stream (clog will call stream.rdbuf() on this).
   // param 3 (false)    A boolean denoting whether or not the buffer
   //                    supports colorization.
   //